 NOTE: This brand’s rating is under review and subject to change.
 The article will be updated soon to reflect any changes in scoring.

 Founded in 1966, American brand The North Face is a leader in outdoor equipment and sportswear.
 Since the late 1990s, the brand has expanded beyond technical clothes to more fashion forward items, becoming a staple brand for streetwear fans around the world.
-In fact, The North Face has recently launched a collaboration with HYKE for Fall/Winter 2019, skillfully combining function and style to create a minimalist collection.
+The North Face has collaborated with other designers in the past, skilfully combining function and style to create a minimalist collection.

-The North Face states that it sources wool from non-mulesed sheep and uses down certified by the Responsible Down Standard.
-On the plus side, it doesn’t use fur, angora, or exotic animal skin, but it still uses leather and cashmere, which present their own host of issues across the board!
-This is why its animal rating is also ‘It’s a Start’.
+The North Face states that it sources wool from non-mulesed sheep, down certified by the Responsible Down Standard, and has a formal animal welfare policy aligned with Five Freedoms.
+It also doesn’t use fur, angora, or exotic animal skin, but it still uses leather, which presents its own host of issues across the board!
+This is why its animal rating is also ‘It’s A Start’.